billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 will work better if all clocks are at least calibrated.

 * TPrime needs to be able to identify pairs of matching edges.
-If the recorded times of edges in the sync wave are a second or more off, the adjustment may suffer phase error.
+If the recorded times of edges in the sync wave are a period or more off, the adjustment may suffer phase error.
 This could be a problem in a long run where error is cumulative.
 To estimate the duration, consider that an uncalibrated clock could run as much as 1Hz differently than 30kHz.
-Then a problem will occur at time T, where `1Hz * T = 30000` or T = 8.3 hours.
+Two such clocks could have 2Hz of relative error.
+Then a problem will occur at time T, where `2Hz * T = 30000` or T = 4.1 hours.

 ### How to

 Using the `Sync` tab in the Configuration dialog, you:

-* select a sync wave source
+* select a sync wave source (any period works for this)
 * specify for each stream which channels are getting sync wave input
 * check `Use next run for calibration` (and select a run-length)